wp-plugins/thrivehive/readme.txt

 == Changelog ==
+* V 1.74 Fixing a bug with pinterest pinning and images that are too small
 * V 1.73 Fixed small bug with margin on gallery slider images
 * V 1.72 Fixing a small bug with social widget settings on the sidebar
 * V 1.71 Fixing minor bug in new pdf properties